EL-BID/calculo_indicators_R/README.md

 ## Calculating indicators

 To calculate indicators, create the folder Outputs and then there are two ways to calculate indicators depending on the amount of countries and years required:
-1. **Specific country, source of information and year**: Open the `runningScript.R`, and modify the variables *pais*, *year*, *type* and *geoLevel*.
+1. **Specific country, source of information and year**: Open the `runningScript.R`, and modify the variables *pais*, *year*, *type* and *geoLevel* after which execute the code `runningScript.R`.
-   - *pais*: To specify this use the ISO Alpha-3 code for the specific country (e.g. SLV for El Salvador) and for the second one add as a string the required time for the indicator.
+   - *pais*: To specify this use the ISO Alpha-3 code for the specific country (e.g. SLV for El Salvador).
-   - *year*: Specify as a string the required time for the indicator
+   - *year*: Specify as a string the required year for the indicator
    - *tipo*: Specify one of the two:"censos" or "encuestas" as strings depending if census or surveys are required.
-   - *geoLevel1*: For census, specify if the indicators required at a country level or geolev1 indicating the first geographical disaggregation for the country.
+   - *geoLevel1*: For census, specify if the indicators to calculate will be disagregated at a country level or first geographical disagreggation.
 3. **Loop through different countries and years**: Open the `runningScript_loop.R` and define the variable tipo with "encuestas" or "censos" depending on the data source type required.
-Then the code would be executed based on all the census or surveys available according to the `Inputs/running_survey.csv` or `Inputs/running_census.csv` files.
+Then execute the code `runningScript_loop.R` and indicators will be calculated based on all the census or surveys available according to the `Inputs/running_survey.csv` or `Inputs/running_census.csv` files.

 ## Repository Structure